LLNL/Abmarl/docs/src/gridworld.rst

 for that part of the state.
 The State Components apply the changes and ensure that the next state is valid.

-After the simulation receives actions and updates the state, it generates observations for the respective agents using :ref:`Observers <gridworld_observer>`.
-Observers query, filter, and transform data from the state components.
-For example, an agent may observe the health of all other agents within its vicinity.
-The observer is responsible for acquiring the health state and determining which agents are to be included in the observation.
-After generating the appropriate observation, the Observers send them to the agents, completing the simulation step.

 .. figure:: .images/gridworld_action_processing.png
    :width: 100 %
    :alt: Processing Actions with Gridworld Component Design